wesreisz/getting_started_with_k8s/content/posts/lesson-1/8-ingress.md

 An Ingress does not expose arbitrary ports or protocols.
 Exposing services other than HTTP and HTTPS to the internet typically uses a service of type Service.Type=NodePort or Service.Type=LoadBalancer.

+### Key Takeaways

+1. Understand how to use a tool like Metallb to get an exteralip in your local cluster.
+1. See an ingres in action.
+1. Understand a bit about Helm as a package manager for k8s.

 There are several popular implementations of ingress controller:
 * NGINX, Inc. offers support and maintenance for the NGINX Ingress Controller for Kubernetes.
 * Contour is an Envoy based ingress controller provided and supported by VMware.